olucasmac/olucasmac/README.md

 ### TL;DR

-DevOps/SR Engineer at @12min, father, husband, and a very caffeine-dependent lifeform.
+Father, husband, and a very caffeine-dependent lifeform.

 ---